Son Heung-min: 2015–2018: Asian Cup runner-up and Asian Games gold

 On 13 June 2017, Son broke his right forearm after falling awkwardly on his arm during a World Cup qualifier match in Doha against Qatar.
 He was part of the team that saw Korea qualify for the 2018 World Cup after a 0–0 draw against Uzbekistan on 5 September 2017.
-On 4 June 2018, Son was selected in 23-man squad for the World Cup.
-On 23 June, Son scored a goal from outside the penalty area – a curling strike into the top corner – though his side was defeated with a 2–1 loss to Mexico in their second group stage match of the World Cup.
-On 27 June, during their final group stage match, he scored the second goal in the 97th minute in their 2–0 victory over world champions Germany, sealing their elimination.
+On 4 June 2018, Son was selected in the 23-man squad for the World Cup.
+On 23 June, Son scored a goal from outside the box – a curling strike into the top corner – though his side was defeated with a 2–1 loss to Mexico in their second group stage match of the World Cup, eliminating Korea.
+On 27 June, during their final group stage match, he scored the second goal in the 97th minute in their 2–0 victory over reigning world champions Germany, sealing their elimination.

 Son was selected as one of three overage players permitted in the under-23 team for the football tournament at the 2018 Asian Games in Indonesia.
 He captained the team in the final game of the group stage against Kyrgyzstan, scoring the only goal of the match to help the team reach the knockout rounds.
 He also captained the team in the knockout rounds and reached the final after the Taeguk Warriors beat Vietnam, 3–1.
 In the gold medal match, Son assisted in both extra-time goals in a 2–1 victory over Japan, which guaranteed the entire squad's exemption from his country's mandatory military service.